hanzov69/discord-printerbot/README.md

-# Prusa Better Discord Bot
+# PrinterBot

-A Discord bot for Prusa Connect notifications and more, featuring slash commands with the `pb` prefix.
+A Discord bot for 3D Printer notifications and more, featuring slash commands with the `pb` prefix.

 ## Features

 - 🤖 Discord bot with slash commands
-- 📝 All commands prefixed with `pb` (e.g., `/pbabout`)
+- 📝 All commands use the `/pb` command with subcommands (e.g., `/pb about`)
 - 🔧 Easy to extend with new commands
 - ⚡ Built with Discord.js v14
 - 📡 Webhook endpoint for receiving external notifications